ridaqp/GA-PSO-Optimization-Study/README.md

 # Genetic Algorithm vs Particle Swarm Optimization

-A comparative study of Genetic Algorithms (GA) and Particle Swarm Optimization (PSO) on CEC2005 benchmark functions.
+A comparative study of Genetic Algorithms (GA) and Particle Swarm Optimization (PSO) on CEC2005 benchmark functions to help understand how different evolutionary strategies behave across varying fitness landscapes.

-We implement GA and PSO from scratch and evaluate their performance on a suite of unimodal, multimodal, separable, and non-separable optimization problems.
-The goal is to understand how different evolutionary strategies behave across varying fitness landscapes.
+We implement GA and PSO from scratch and evaluate their performance on a suite of unimodal/multimodal and separable/non-separable optimization problems.
 ---

 ### Algorithms